Judaism in pre-Islamic Arabia: Central and East Arabia

 Evidence of Jews or Judaism in this region is tenuous.
 Christian Julien Robin has suggested that a governor of one of the tribes in central Arabia, Ḥujr, may have been Jewish.
 In eastern Arabia, Josephus claims that a son of the first-century king of Adiabene converted to Judaism.

-Poets and poetry

-Pre-Islamic Arabic poetry was compiled and written down during the Islamic period, and it occasionally includes Jewish poets and their compositions, although the question of the authenticity of this poetry is still debated, in addition to the difficulties involved in their dating and detecting the degree of Islamicization they underwent.
+Jewish poets

+The poetry of the pre-Islamic period has largely not survived outside of later compilations during the Islamic period, from the eighth century and thereafter.
+These compilations list many cases of Jewish poets, alongside the poetry that they created.
+However, the question of its authenticity is debated, as well as how much they were modified and Islamicized during transmission.

 The Ṭabaqāt fuḥūl al-shuʿarā ("The generations of the most outstanding poets"), composed by the Basran traditionalist and philologist Muḥummad ibn Sallām al-Jumaḥī (d.
 846), records a list of Jewish poets.
 The Arabian/Arab antiquities collector Abū l-Faraj al-Iṣfahānī (d.
 976) also has scattered reference to eleven Jewish poets in his Kitāb al-agānī ("Book of Songs").
 The poets they refer to are as follows, followed by (J) if mentioned by al-Jumahi and (I) if they are mentioned by al-Isfahani: